jouros/gorestapi/README.md

 --from-file=sops.asc=/dev/stdin
 ```

-I already have flux git source setup with name 'podinfo' which points to flux-test repo, so I need push it to git repo.
+I already have flux git source setup with name 'podinfo' which points to flux-test repo, so I just need push busybox-configmap.yaml to git repo.

 Next I'll setup busybox values.yaml with some default environment values which I will overwrite with Configmap values: